brosmar18/reading-notes/code-401/class-06/authentication.md

 1. Define the authentication process to a non-technical recruiter.

+    Authentication is like checking someone's ID at the entrance of a private event.
+In the online world, when you log into a website or an app, it needs to make sure you are who you say you are.
+This is done by asking for your username (like your name) and a password (like a secret handshake).
+If both are correct, the website lets you in.
+If not, it asks you to try again.
+It's a way to keep private info safe and ensure only authorized people get access.

 2. How should your error messaging respond (both HTTP and HTML)?
 Why?

+    Error messages should be generic and not give away too much information.
+For example, instead of saying "Username not found" or "Password is incorrect," the message should simply state "invalid login credentials".
+This is important for two main reasons:

+    - **Security**: By being vague, we don't giuve potential attackers clues about what they got wrong, makig it harder for them to guess the correct credentials.

+    - **User Privacy**: We don't want to inadvertently reveal if a particular username exists or not, as this can be used for malicious purposes or unwanted solicitations.

+    In terms of HTTP responses, a standard "401 Unauthorized" can be used to indicate failed authentication attempts.
+This keeps it consistent and doesn't provide extra information to potential attackers.